Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-Two consequences follow for the present API.
-First, the referential integrity check inside `service/SensorService.registerSensor` — the `roomRepo.findById` lookup that raises `LinkedResourceNotFoundException` when the declared `roomId` does not exist — is only reached when the request is already known to be JSON.
-A client that sends `application/xml` or `text/plain` is rejected at the dispatch stage, which keeps the service method body free of format-handling branches and means a non-JSON payload can never silently half-parse.
-Second, the 415 is a clear client contract: retrying the same payload will never succeed — only re-encoding it as JSON will.
-That is categorically different from a 500, which a client might reasonably retry assuming a transient server fault.
+This has two practical effects.
+First, the business logic in `service/SensorService.registerSensor` — like the `roomRepo.findById` check that throws `LinkedResourceNotFoundException` — only runs when the request body is actually JSON.
+A client sending `application/xml` or `text/plain` gets rejected before any application code executes, so there is no risk of a non-JSON body being half-parsed.
+Second, a 415 is a clear signal to the client: resending the same payload will not work, you need to send JSON.
+This is different from a 500, which a client might retry thinking it was a temporary server issue.

-`@Consumes` and its sibling `@Produces` both participate in this negotiation but in opposite directions. `@Produces` is matched against the request's `Accept` header, and a mismatch yields **HTTP 406 Not Acceptable** instead.
-The two together define the server's contract for a resource method: `@Consumes(APPLICATION_JSON) @Produces(APPLICATION_JSON)` reads as "I accept JSON and I respond with JSON".
-A missing `@Consumes` annotation would make the method accept any `Content-Type`, which is usually a bug waiting to happen because Jackson would then be asked to parse payloads it was never designed to handle.
-Declaring the annotation explicitly — as every POST in `SensorRoom`, `SensorResource`, and `SensorReadingResource` does — converts a class of malformed requests into a well-defined 415 response before any application code runs.
+`@Produces` works in the opposite direction — it matches against the `Accept` header, and a mismatch gives **HTTP 406 Not Acceptable**.
+Together, `@Consumes(APPLICATION_JSON) @Produces(APPLICATION_JSON)` means "I take JSON in and send JSON back".
+Without `@Consumes`, the method would accept any content type, and Jackson would try to parse whatever came in — which would likely fail in confusing ways.
+By declaring it explicitly on every POST method in `SensorRoom`, `SensorResource`, and `SensorReadingResource`, bad content types get a clean 415 before the application code even runs.

 ### Question 6 — @QueryParam versus @PathParam for filtering

 **Question.** You implemented this filtering using `@QueryParam`.
 Contrast this with an alternative design where the type is part of the URL path (e.g., `/api/v1/sensors/type/CO2`).
 Why is the query parameter approach generally considered superior for filtering and searching collections?

-REST draws a sharp line between identifying a resource and selecting a projection of one.
-The path identifies; the query refines. `/api/v1/sensors` identifies the whole sensor collection. `/api/v1/sensors?type=CO2` narrows what the server returns to a filtered subset of that same collection.
-The base collection remains the same resource regardless of how many query parameters the client appends — the filter changes what is returned, not which resource is addressed.
+In REST, path segments identify a resource and query parameters filter or refine it. `/api/v1/sensors` identifies the sensor collection. `/api/v1/sensors?type=CO2` is still the same collection, just filtered down.
+The resource has not changed — only what the server returns from it.

-Encoding the filter in the path, as in the hypothetical `/api/v1/sensors/type/CO2`, invents a resource hierarchy that does not exist in the domain.
-It implies that `type` is a container with `CO2` as a member, which invites a flood of virtual paths: `/sensors/status/ACTIVE`, `/sensors/room/LIB-301`, and then the combinatorial explosion of `/sensors/type/CO2/status/ACTIVE/room/LIB-301`.
-Each of those paths needs its own route, its own test, and its own place in the discovery document.
-Query parameters compose naturally in a single method signature.
-The handler on `resource/SensorResource.java` is shown below, and adding a `status` filter is a one-line addition of a second `@QueryParam` rather than a new endpoint:
+Putting the filter in the path like `/api/v1/sensors/type/CO2` creates a fake hierarchy that does not exist in the domain.
+It makes it look like `type` is a container with `CO2` inside it.
+And it gets worse when you add more filters: you would need `/sensors/status/ACTIVE`, `/sensors/room/LIB-301`, and then combinations like `/sensors/type/CO2/status/ACTIVE/room/LIB-301`.
+Each of those paths needs its own route and its own test.
+With query parameters, you just add them to one method.
+Here is the handler in `resource/SensorResource.java` — adding a `status` filter would just mean adding another `@QueryParam`:

 ```java
 @GET